Dominik-developer/compound_interest_calculator_py/README.md

 simple compound interest calculator in python, user have to type of calculations to choose from:

-1 - can calculate how many year will take him to earn X amount 2 - can calculate how much money will b ein his pocket at the end of Y years
+1 - can calculate how many year will take him to earn X amount <br>
+2 - can calculate how much money will b ein his pocket at the end of Y years